Mahdi: Isma'ilism

 Messianic expectations associated with the Mahdi nevertheless did not materialize, contrary to the expectations of his propagandists and followers who expected him to do wonders.
 Al-Mahdi attempted to downplay messianism and asserted that the propaganda of Muhammad ibn Isma'il's return as the Mahdi had only been a ruse to avoid Abbasid persecution and protect the real imam predecessors of his.
 The Mahdi was actually a collective title of the true imams from the progeny of Ja'far al-Sadiq.
 In a bid to gain time, al-Mahdi also sought to shift the messianic expectations on his son, al-Qa'im: by renaming himself as Abdallah Abu Muhammad, and his son as Abu'l-Qasim Muhammad rather than his original name, Abd al-Rahman, the latter would bear the name Abu'l-Qasim Muhammad ibn Abdallah.
-This was the name of the Islamic prophet Muhammad, and it hand been prophesied that the Mahdi would also bear it.
+This was the name of the Islamic prophet Muhammad, and it had been prophesied that the Mahdi would also bear it.
 The Fatimids eventually dropped the millenarian rhetoric.

+The Tayyibi Musta'li Isma'ili Shia believe that their Occulted Imam and Mahdi is Abu'l-Qasim al-Tayyib, son of the Fatimid Caliph Al-Amir bi-Ahkam Allah.